nickhericks/hand-wave-animation/README.md

-# 👋 Animated hand wave emoji
+# 👋 Animated hand wave emoji on mouse hover
 Hand wave emoji is animated by moving back and forth when a user hovers their mouse over it.

 ## View project